MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/developer/visuals/sort-options.md

 ## <a name="custom-sorting"></a>Ordenação personalizada

-`custom` significa que a ordenação é gerida pelo programador no código do elemento visual.
+A ordenação personalizada significa que a ordenação é gerida pelo programador no código do elemento visual.